 When you hold your spouse accountable, consider three things: you, him/her, and us.
 How does the issue seem to you?
 How does it seem to them?
 What does it mean for the relationship?
-Do not exchange accusation, exchange information without blaming each other.
-You can say something like this "I love you and I accept who you are.
-I just want to make you aware of how your behavior is impacting my emotions.
+Do not exchange accusations—exchange information without blaming each other.
+You can say something like this "I love you, and I accept who you are.
+I want to make you aware of how your behavior is impacting my emotions.
 I like to know how you came to this conclusion."

 If your spouse is communicating about a boundary that you were not aware of, he or she is communicating a need.
 There are unmet needs that should be addressed.
 Marriage does not give you the right to restrict your spouse’s freedom or deny his or her emotional needs.
-If he or she is complaining of feeling restricted and wants to create a boundary, you need to understand that your spouse does not feel themselves in the relationship.
+If they are complaining of feeling restricted and want to create a boundary, you need to understand that your spouse does not feel themselves in the relationship.

 Having boundaries protect you from being hurt and allow you to think freely.
 Boundaries protect you from being hurt and from hurting your spouse.
 Once you know your spouse’s boundaries, you can respect them and avoid future conflicts.
 It is unwise to think that you can shift your spouse’s boundaries to make yourself happier.
 If you are unhappy about a boundary, you need to discuss it with your spouse without forcing them to change.

-On the other hand, if you allow other people to cross your boundary to keep the peace, you are setting yourself up for failure.
+On the other hand, if you allow other people to cross your boundary to keep the peace, you set yourself up for failure.
 Denying your own needs to make other people happy will lead to a joyless life.
-It is your responsibility to communicate your feelings to your spouse, and it is their responsibility to communicate theirs.
-Do not attempt to decipher their behavior, when you are in doubt, ask them to clarify.
+It is your responsibility to communicate your feelings to your spouse, and it is your responsibility to communicate theirs.
+Please do not attempt to decipher their behavior.
+When you are in doubt, ask them to clarify.

 Dr. Judith Belmont encourages her clients to set their boundaries by asking themselves one big question: What is my right?
 You have the right to say no without feeling guilty, to be treated with respect, to be safe, to declare your needs, to be accepted, to refuse other people's expectations of you.
 These rights should always be your top priority when you are setting boundaries, and you can add any need that is important to you.